Sri Lanka president dissolves Parliament, calls for election

 Tensions had been building between Sirisena and Wickremesinghe for some time, as the president did not approve of economic reforms introduced by the prime minister.
 Sirisena has also accused Wickremesinghe and another Cabinet member of plotting to assassinate him, a charge Wickremesinghe repeatedly denied.

-Sirisena was also critical of investigations into military personnel accused of human rights violations during Sri Lanka's long civil war against a Tamil separatist group, which ended in 2009.
+Sirisena was critical of investigations into military personnel accused of human rights violations during Sri Lanka's long civil war against a Tamil separatist group, which ended in 2009.
+Rajapaksa, who ruled as president from 2005 to 2015, is credited as a hero by the ethnic Sinhalese majority for winning the conflict.
+But he lost a re-election bid in 2015 amid accusations of nepotism, corruption and wartime atrocities.

-Sirisena had suspended Parliament for two weeks in a move Wickremesinghe's backers said was designed to buy time to shore up support.
-There were calls both locally and internationally to convene Parliament to end the impasse.

-Amid the pressure, Sirisena announced the legislature would be summoned Nov.
-14. He maintained his choice for prime minister, Mahinda Rajapaksa, had a majority in Parliament.
-However, the decision to dissolve the house shows otherwise, observers say.

 Wickremesinghe's camp is likely to contest Sirisena's move because of constitutional provisions stating a Parliament can't be dissolved until 4 ½ years after its election.
 The current Parliament was elected in August 2015.